buddhist-uni/buddhist-uni.github.io/CONTRIBUTING.md

 Keep in mind that the site build can take up to 40 mins depending on your machine.
 To speed that up, you have two options:

-1. You can add the `--config _config.yml,_quick_build.yml` build flag for a faster, but partial build of the site.
+1. You can add the `--config _config.yml,_quick_build.yml` build flag to Jekyll for a faster, but partial build of the site.
 2. Or you can serve the production build locally like so:

 ~~~bash